 Ivan Barone – Executive Chef at NAMO Italian Restaurant, Ho Chi Minh City

 This classic Italian ragout is a great dish for a dinner party as it can be prepared in advance, and served in as little or big portions as necessary.
-Give your pasta-making skills a go or purchase fresh pasta from a gourmet grocer to accompany your ragout.

-For the pici (Around 10 portions)
+For the pici (Makes around 10 portions)

 - 1kg of “00” flour (all-purpose it’s also fine)